What Is a Cardiac Catheterization?

-Our interventional cardiologists also have available and are proficient at using some of the most cutting-edge technology currently available for the interventional treatment of coronary artery disease, including bioabsorbable stents, calcium cutting tools, and the Impella percutaneous left ventricular assist device.
+Our interventional cardiologists also offer, and are proficient at, using some of the most cutting-edge technology currently available for the interventional treatment of coronary artery disease, including bioabsorbable stents, calcium cutting tools, and the Impella percutaneous left ventricular assist device.

-The interventional cardiologists of HCA can also provide similar catheterization services that can help open up blocked arteries in the peripheral vasculature, including the extremities, the gut, and the kidneys, as well as for the treatment of deep venous thrombosis of the extremities.
-We combine this with a guideline based approach for noninvasive screening in partnership with our accredited vascular imaging department, we treat patients with both acute and chronic symptoms of peripheral arterial disease.
+Peripheral catheterization involves opening up blocked arteries in the peripheral vasculature, including the extremities, the gut, and the kidneys, while cardiac catheterization focuses only on the arteries of the heart.
+Peripheral catheterization can be used to treat deep venous thrombosis of the extremities as well.
+The interventional cardiologists of HCA combine this with a guideline-based approach for noninvasive screening in partnership with our accredited vascular imaging department.
+We treat patients with both acute and chronic symptoms of peripheral artery disease.

 Am I a Candidate for a Cardiac Catheterization?

-Your doctor may request a cardiac catheterization for you to explore the potential reason for:
+Your doctor may request a heart catheterization if you experience any of the following:

 - Dramatically abnormal stress test results